Powerlearnproject/se-day1-assignment-Mikedoskitomen1991/README.md

-What are some common challenges faced by software engineers?
-Provide strategies to overcome these challenges.
+**What are some common challenges faced by software engineers?
+Provide strategies to overcome these challenges**

 Software engineers face various challenges, from debugging to managing deadlines and security risks.
 However, by leveraging best practices, staying updated with industry trends, and using collaboration tools, they can effectively overcome these obstacles and build high-quality software.